 The end-of-file condition is determined as the last card of the file is read.
-In the case of DASD, the extent of the file is obtained from the Basic Operating System.
+In the case of DASD, the extent of the file is obtained from the operating system.

-The records may be fixed- or variablelength and blocked or unblocked.
+The records may be fixed-or variablelength and blocked or unblocked.